Decoding the Complexities of Administrative Decision-Making: Soft Law, Statement of Reasons and Challenging Reasons

 Mick Batskos, Executive Director, FOI Solutions

 Mick has over 36 years’ experience acting for government departments and agencies at all levels.
 That includes Commonwealth agencies, State government departments, statutory authorities and local councils.
-Mick has appeared or instructed in hundreds of proceedings in areas including freedom of information, privacy, appeals, and judicial review. in: Mick is the Executive Director of FOI Solutions, an accredited specialist firm in administrative law.
+Mick has appeared or instructed in hundreds of proceedings in areas including freedom of information, privacy, appeals, and judicial review.
+Mick is the Executive Director of FOI Solutions, an accredited specialist firm in administrative law.
 He received a Law Institute of Victoria Certificate of Service in 2005 for demonstrated professional excellence and making a special contribution to the legal profession in the area of administrative law.
 He was named in the Doyles guide as a leading administrative lawyer in Victoria or Australia in 2021, 2023 and 2024.

 2411V06